 ×

-Compass Leads Big Ten Metros, but U.S. Brokerage Market Share Remains Highly Fragmented
+Compass Leads Major Metros, but U.S. Brokerage Market Share Remains Highly Fragmented

-Compass is the dominant force across these major metros In April 2026.
-They hold the #1 or #2 market share spot in 8 out of the 10 listed cities.
-However, their market share numbers (ranging mostly between 6.0% and 14.0%) show that even the biggest player in these top metros rarely owns more than a small fraction of the total closed volume, highlighting how fragmented real estate markets remain.
+Compass remains a dominant force across these major metros based on the latest data, holding a #1 or #2 market share spot in 9 out of the 14 listed cities.
+However, outside of a few hyper-consolidated coastal markets, their market share numbers show that even the biggest player in these top metros rarely owns more than a small fraction of the total closed volume, highlighting how fragmented real estate markets remain.

 Brokerage dominance

-• The Dominant Frontrunner: Compass stands out as a major heavyweight, capturing the number one or number two market share slot in eight out of the ten tracked regions.
+• The Dominant Frontrunner: Compass stands out as a major heavyweight, capturing the number one or number two market share slot in nine out of the fourteen tracked regions.

-• The Consolidated Leaders: Three distinct markets show heavy consolidation at the top, led by Windermere in Seattle, Compass in Austin, and @properties in Chicago.
+• The Consolidated Leaders: Outside of the massive coastal concentrations in New York (30.4%) and Los Angeles (21.0%), heavy consolidation at the top is led by Berkshire Hathaway The Preferred Realty in Pittsburgh, Windermere in Western Washington, Compass in Austin, and @properties in Chicago.

 • The Texas Divergence: State borders show completely contrasting environments, as tightly consolidated Austin stands in sharp contrast to a wide-open, highly fragmented Dallas-Fort Worth layout.